-You can also make a maximum of two claims under Layer 3 if Major Cancer has persisted, recurred, or first diagnosed preceding Major Cancer.
+You can also make a maximum of 2 claims under Layer 3 if Major Cancer has persisted, recurred, or first diagnosed preceding Major Cancer.

-However, you can only be paid after a two-year waiting period after diagnosing a CI under Layer 2 or Major Cancer under Layer 3, whichever comes later.
+However, you can only be paid after a 2-year waiting period after diagnosing a CI under Layer 2 or Major Cancer under Layer 3, whichever comes later.

 Tokio Marine’s Multicare offers a Special Benefit whereby 20% of the sum assured minus any debts and is paid if you are diagnosed with any of the ten covered special conditions as shown in the table below.

 Make note that special benefit is only paid once subject to five benefits on the list.

 The Juvenile Benefit is payable to children before they celebrate their 19th birthday.
 You’ll get 20% of the basic sum assured minus any debts.

 One unique thing about Juvenile Benefit is that it doesn’t reduce the basic sum assured.